djsnipa1/stackoverflow-scraper/output/StackOverflow_Top_Python_Questions.md

 Here it's a useless example, but it's handy when you know your function will return a huge set of values that you will only need to read once.
 To master `yield`, you must understand that when you call the function, the code you have written in the function body does not run.
 The function only returns the generator object, this is a bit tricky :-)
-Then, your code will be run each time the `for` uses the generator.
+Then, your code will continue from where it left off each time `for` uses the generator.
 Now the hard part:
 The first time the `for` calls the generator object created from your function, it will run the code in your function from the beginning until it hits `yield`, then it'll return the first value of the loop.
-Then, each other call will run the loop you have written in the function one more time, and return the next value, until there is no value to return.
-The generator is considered empty once the function runs, but does not hit `yield` anymore.
-It can be because the loop had come to an end, or because you do not satisfy an `"if/else"` anymore.
+Then, each subsequent call will run another iteration of the loop you have written in the function and return the next value.
+This will continue until the generator is considered empty, which happens when the function runs without hitting `yield`.
+That can be because the loop has come to an end, or because you no longer satisfy an `"if/else"`.

 ### Your code explained